BrenanMarenger/Capstone-Project/README.md

 * **Elgato Video Capture** - Converting VHS tapes to digital download

 ## Features
-* Account system with personal favorites and watch history
+* Account system with personal favorites
 * Top 5 rating system based on favorites from all accounts
+* Viewers have a history, resuming where they left off
 * Authentication with appropriate redirection, token storage, and policies
 * Custom video player with keybinds and a variety of features, including ai generated captions
-* Dynamic gallery page with different featured video and changing arragement of categories/videos
+* Dynamic gallery page with different featured videos and changing arragements of categories/videos
 * Scalable project, adapting to new videos and users.
-Automatically adding new categories
+Automatically adding new categories and filters
 * Dynamic searching and filtering (combinations will work), query urls
 * UI/UX Design with responsive and dynamic buttons, scaling to all screens